JakobTinhofer/.NET-Networking/README.md

 - #### Connection:
 	The abstract base class that describes the minimum capabilities all connection implementations should offer, such as Reading and Writing.
 Also defines events and implements a few basic features such as read message queueing.
 - #### Util classes:
-	A small collection of other Types that might be used when in any extending libraries, such as `MessageQueue`, `MessageStoreHandle` and `MessageArgs`.
+	A small collection of other Types that might be used in any extending libraries, such as `MessageQueue`, `MessageStoreHandle` and `MessageArgs`.